brunoarueira/city_which_prays/README.md

 ## TODO

-* Apply redux, I tried but the capybara's driver allowed me to run the app
+* Apply redux, I tried but the capybara's driver not allowed me to run the app on test env

 * Improve for other resolutions like tablets